List of Shamrock Rovers F.C. records and statistics: European record

 In the 2024–25 UEFA Europa Conference League Shamrock Rovers became the first League of Ireland side to qualify for the knockout stages of a UEFA club competition.
 With the 4-1 league stage win over Larne F.C., they also became the first League of Ireland side across five campaigns (three for Rovers and two for Dundalk) to win away from home in a UEFA group stage/league stage match.

+In 2025, Rovers qualified for the UEFA Conference League for the second year in a row after a historic victory vs Santa Clara.
+The Hoops were knocked out in the league phase, finishing 32nd.

 Some of their more notable European performances include: